-3.3.5 Options for No-take MPAs under Scenarios 1 and 2
+3.3.5: Alternatives for No-take MPAs under Scenarios 1 and 2

 The following options are being considered under Scenarios 1 and 2 for no-take MPAs in the proposed NWHI sanctuary.
 No fishing of any type would be allowed in these areas (with the exception of Midway-based recreational fishing and federally permitted research activities as described above.
+Except for the no action option, the following options were developed to be consistent with NOAA's policy and "sideboards" for the proposed NWHI sanctuary.